flitnetics/APIVault/README.md

   "password": "yourpassword"}
 ```

 Then you will get a reply with JSON Web Token in "access_token" field.
-Use this in your Authorization header (without "Bearer ").
+Use this in your Authorization header (with "Bearer ").

 Of course the hashes stored in your DB must be in BCrypt in order for this to work.
 The important thing is in the database that you should have is "users" table with "email" and "encrypted_password" columns.